marquesag/proxyease/README.md

 %load_ext autotime
 ```
 Check out <a href="examples.md">examples.md</a> for some more examples.

-## Best Practice
-Colab has wildly varying transfer speeds, because of this, the best we can offer are suggestions:
-- For large groups of medium/small files, 15-40 threads seems to work best.
-- For 50+ files with significantly varying sizes, try 2 sequentially copies. `-t 15 -l 400` then `-t 2`
-- For files that are 100MB+, it is best to use 2 threads.
-It is still faster then rsync.
-- Currently `--sync` breaks if rsync is ran after.
-If you are mirroring drives.
-Disable `--sync` and use the rsync's `--delete` function.

 ## Credits
 - Credit to [ikonikon](https://github.com/ikonikon/fast-copy) for the base multi-threading code.